JannieI/canvas-workstation-V3/src/app/roadmap.md

     Presentation:
     -------------
-    - must be able to make a PowerPoint-light: front page(logo and title), agenda with bullets and  optional links, pages with logo and title repeated at the top and bullets and W (graphs, etc)    that are normal Canvas W => interactive and can add Sl, explore, expand, etc.
     - See if can print, and if so: allow different layouts and formats, for example one Widget per page, Dashboard layout, all Dashboards (linked) or just the current one.